 Yes.
-All RCC computer systems (including Midway, Midway2, MidwayR, GM4, and DaLI) will continue to operate as usual.
+All RCC computer systems (including Midway2, Midway3 Intel, Midway3 AMD, MidwayR, GM4, and DaLI) will continue to operate as usual.

 Yes.
 RCC users still have access to their hosted data as usual.

-The walk-in laboratory at Regenstein Library will be closed until further notice.
-In-person consultations will be replaced by virtual meetings via Zoom.
-Please send an email to firstname.lastname@example.org to schedule a Zoom meeting.
+The walk-in laboratory at Regenstein Library is open from 9AM to 5PM, Monday through Friday.
+Please send an email to firstname.lastname@example.org if you prefer to schedule a Zoom meeting.

-RCC staff will be available during regular business hours.
+RCC staff is available during regular business hours in Regenstein 216 for walk-in assistance.
 Please send an email to email@example.com for support.

 The RCC Data Visualization Laboratory in the Kathleen A. Zar Room in the Crerar Science Library will be closed until further notice.
 However, you can still use remote visualization capabilities and log in remotely to some of the hardware available at the Data Visualization Laboratory.

 Yes.
-Whenever possible, our trainings and workshops will continue as scheduled and will be hosted via Zoom, Canvas, Sage2 or other platforms.
+Whenever possible, our trainings and workshops will be held in a hybrid format.
+Live presentation in the Zar room and hosted live via Zoom, Canvas, Sage2 or other platforms.
 Details on participating remotely in individual workshops will be provided to those who registered.
-The remaining Winter quarter workshops have been postponed.

 Yes.
 Faculty and researchers can continue to procure resources through the RCC Cluster Partnership Program.
 The ordering and processing can be initiated but the deployment and installation of compute nodes may experience delays.